susam/emfy/README.md

 While writing text files, it can often be useful to quickly spot any trailing whitespace at the end of lines or unnecessary trailing new lines at the end of the file.
+The next few points describe how we highlight stray whitespace and newlines.

   - Highlight trailing whitespace at the end of lines in modes for configuration, programming, and text with the following loop: